-California police respond to shopping mall amid reports of active shooter
+California police respond to mall amid reports of active shooter; ‘no indication’ of gunfire, cops say

 Fox News has reached out to county authorities and the mall.

 Social media users said the mall had been locked down and evacuations were ongoing.
 Some videos show people walking out of the mall with their hands on their heads.
-Other showed people who said they were told to find hiding.

 The Valley Transportation Agency tweeted that light rail service would bypass the stop at the mall because of law enforcement activity.